dwfishe/dwfishe.github.io/_posts/2018-06-27-David_Fisher_Resume.md

 * Thorough testing of and training loan officers for the Optimal Blue pricing engine, which was then launched to the entire mortgage business.
 * Copy Editor for Christian Business Academic Review and The Journal of Biblical Integration in Business.
 Academic journals publishing business professors from Christian universities around the country.
 * Over ten years of experience in the financial industry.

-### Skills
-***
-* Strong analytical skills and an ability to zero in on the relevant information needed for decision making.
-* Self-starter who always makes the best use of his time.
-* Excellent communication skills, both written and verbal.
-* Ample experience working efficiently with multiple teams across the footprint of a company.
-* Noted for positive leadership style focusing on fostering an encouraging work culture leading to more productive outcomes.
-* Adept at learning new technology and software including numerous job specific software, as well as a high understanding of Microsoft Office, especially Excel, Word, and PowerPoint.